WeatherLab/fsodoc/source/database/transactions.rst

 Transactions
 ############

-CodeIgniter's database abstraction allows you to use transactions with databases that support transaction-safe table types.
+FSO's database abstraction allows you to use transactions with databases that support transaction-safe table types.
 In MySQL, you'll need to be running InnoDB or BDB table types rather than the more common MyISAM.
 Most other database platforms support transactions natively.